Return to Index

 Your baby’s stomach and umbilical cord will be cleaned with an antiseptic.
 The top portion of the stump will have a clamp that was placed right after birth.
 A cloth will be tied below the clamp, closer to the stomach.
 The umbilical stump will then be removed just above the tie.
 The catheter will be inserted into the artery or vein of the stump.
 A gentle pressure will be used to pass the catheter into the desired locations.

 An x-ray will be done to make sure the catheter is in the right place.
 The x-ray will also show if there are any immediate complications.
-Once the placement is confirmed, the catheter will be secured in place with sutures.
+After the placement is confirmed, the catheter will be secured in place with sutures.
 The umbilical stump may also be taped to the belly make it more secure.

 Immediately After Procedure